 Faculty who are using Canvas to post grades should either (1) properly group and weight the assignments so that the “Total” grade the student sees in Canvas is accurate or (2) “hide” the Total Score (Instructions: go to “Settings”; -click “Edit course details”; -click “more options” under “Visibility”; -click “hide totals in student grades summary”.
 If you are using the weighted average and displaying the Total, you can “test” the grade calculation function by using the student view (eg. give your test student grades so you can see how the grades are being displayed to students and whether the weighting is being applied correctly).

-Grades at Midterm: Faculty should be prepared to provide students with information about where they stand in the class prior to the last day to drop courses with “W” (10/17/2016 for full semester classes).
+Grades at Midterm: Faculty should be prepared to provide students with information about where they stand in the class prior to the last day to drop courses with “W”.
 The provost’s office has encouraged the use of the Banner mid-term grade feature to make information available to students concerning their standing in the class.
 All instructors of 100- and 200- level classes are required to submit a grade that reflects work completed as of the sixth Friday following the date classes begin during the regular Fall and Spring semesters.
 Early performance grades include the option for the instructor to use “S” or “U” for courses which are graded on an “A” to” F” scale at the end of the semester.
 The deadline for submitting these grades is currently under review and will be provided when it is available.
 Early performance grades are used only for student retention efforts.

 It is suggested that instructors provide students with information about the availability of these grades and that they assist students in understanding what the grades mean in the context of the particular class.
 For example, include in the syllabus a statement of the following sort.

-Mid-semester grades for this class will be posted no later than MM/DD/2016.
+Mid-semester grades for this class will be posted no later than MM/DD/YYYY.
 You will be able to access these grades through your MY.NMSU.EDU under the Student Tab: Click on Student Record / Midterm Grades.